 What Is ABS And How Does It Works

-So, what exactly is ABS and what does it mean?
 ABS stands for the anti-lock brake system and it’s a safety and stability feature that our vehicles offer and have offered for quite a long time.
 What exactly does ABS do?

 In the event of a panic stop or a situation on a slippery, snowy, and rainy road or something like that, you hit the brakes and the tires lock up.
-The ABS systems job is to modulate the brakes for you.
+The ABS system’s job is to modulate the brakes for you.
 It’s essentially pumping the pedal like you normally would have on your vehicles before the ABS system.

 It’s doing it much faster than we can and it’s keeping the wheels from locking up.
 By keeping the wheels from locking up, it’s much easier to maintain the vehicle in a straight line, rather than a certain wheel locking up and causing the vehicle to veer in certain directions.